Cody Goetz, he/him

-Cody Goetz aims to bolster Mundi Project’s presence throughout Utah.
-As Associate Director, he seeks to enhance the quality of life of all Mundi Project participants by co-creating opportunities with our community partners for expanded program access in music education and performance.
+Cody Goetz seeks to bolster Mundi Project’s presence throughout Utah.
+He looks to enhance the quality of life of all Mundi Project participants by co-creating opportunities with community partners for expanded program access in music education and performance.
 As an educator, he places an emphasis on discovering student artistry through process-based development of pianistic excellence and creating community through music.

-Matt Mitchell, Music Event Coordinator, brings much needed musical experiences to our community.
+Matt Mitchell, Development Manager, brings much needed musical experiences to our community.
 Having worked with music and theatre venues, classical and contemporary musicians, music nonprofits, and sound engineers across Utah, Matt understands how important it is to support musicians and advocate for the value they bring to our lives.
 He uses his role with Mundi Project to bring meaningful and inspiring performances to Utah’s communities that need them the most, and helps our partners expand their impact with music programming.

 Education: Bachelor of Arts in Music, Minor in Sound Production/Engineering from Weber State University

 Dylan Thomas believes strongly that discovering our individual voices through music can change our lives for the better.
 As a trained vocalist and voice instructor, Dylan has seen firsthand the impact that quality music education can have on individuals, families, and communities.
 As Program Coordinator, he works to ensure that Mundi Project’s programs fulfills its purpose of providing quality music experiences for all.
 He seeks to work with community partners to expand Mundi Project programs in order to provide as many people as possible with quality music experiences.

 Education: Associate of Arts in Spanish and Bachelor of Music in Vocal Performance from Weber State University

 Teaching Artist – Creative Aging